We offer many options for birth control, and can help you choose the one that suits you best.

-Condoms: Condoms are 85% effective when used correctly.
+Condoms are 85% effective when used correctly.
 Latex and polyurethane condoms are available for use.
 A spermicide is recommended to increase efficacy of condoms.
-If the condom breaks, remember that emergency contraception is available for women over 15 years old without a prescription, from your pharmacist.
+If the condom breaks, remember that emergency contraception is available at your pharmacy for women over 15 years old without a prescription.

 Learn more about condom effectiveness.

-Oral Contraceptive Pills: Combination oral contraceptive pills, or birth control pills are 95% effective when used correctly.
-We want to find the pill that is right for you!
-It’s important to remember that birth control pills can cause slight breast tenderness and nausea for the first few months of use.
-These generally ease over time.
+Oral contraceptive pills, or birth control pills, are 95% effective when used correctly.
+Women’s Care can work with you to find the pill that is right for you.
+It is important to remember that birth control pills can cause slight breast tenderness and nausea for the first few months of use, but these side effects generally ease over time.
 Please let your Women’s Care provider know if you are prone to blood clots, have any medical conditions, or smoke in your discussion of birth control.
-Also, birth control pills do NOT prevent STDs!
-If STDs are a concern, use condoms and discuss other methods of protection with your Women’s Care provider.
+Remember, birth control pills do NOT prevent STDs, If STDs are a concern, use condoms and discuss other methods of protection with your Women’s Care provider.

-Nuvaring: Nuvaring contains similar ingredients to oral contraceptive pills but those ingredients are formulated into a vaginal ring that will provide reliable contraception.
-This silicone ring is flexible and you cannot feel it when it’s in the proper position.
+Nuvaring contains similar ingredients to oral contraceptive pills, but instead those ingredients are formulated into a vaginal ring that provides reliable contraception.
+This silicone ring is flexible and cannot be felt when in the proper position.
 Nuvaring is inserted into your vagina during the first few days of your period.
 You can use tampons while Nuvaring is in place.
 The ring is left in place for 3 weeks.
-On the 4th week, you remove Nuvaring to have a period.
+On the 4th week, the Nuvaring is removed and menstruation occurs.
 Please refer to Nuvaring’s link for more information on placing and removing Nuvaring.

-Mirena IUD: The Levonorgestrel IntraUterine System or Mirena IUD provides excellent birth control and treatment of heavy periods.
+The Levonorgestrel IntraUterine System or Mirena IUD provides excellent birth control and treatment of heavy periods.
 Each IUD can be used for a maximum of 5 years.
-It contains small amounts of levonorgestrel, which is a progesterone, that is safe for breastfeeding and women with certain medical conditions.
+It contains small amounts of levonorgestrel, which is a progesterone, that is safe for women with certain medical conditions and women who are breastfeeding.
 The Mirena IUD can be used both in women who have children and those who haven’t yet had children.
-It is a very effective treatment for heavy bleeding- it can cause irregular bleeding for the first 3-6 months of use.
-After 3-6 months many women have a decrease in the amount of menstrual bleeding and cramping.
+It is a very effective treatment for heavy bleeding, though it can cause irregular bleeding for the first 3-6 months of use.
+After 3-6 months, many women see a decrease in the amount of menstrual bleeding and cramping.
 It is important to maintain a monogamous relationship when using an IUD.
 Please make an appointment with a Women’s Care provider to see if this IUD is right for you.

-Skyla IUD: Skyla is another type of levonorgestrel IntraUterineSytem (or IUD) that lasts for 3 years.
+Skyla is another type of levonorgestrel IntraUterineSytem (or IUD) that lasts for three years.
 Periods over time are shorter.

-Implantable Contraception (Nexplanon/implanon): A small rod containing progesterone is placed under the skin of the arm providing 3 years of effective contraception.
+A small rod containing progesterone is placed under the skin of the arm, providing three years of effective contraception.
 The Implanon rod is easily inserted in your Women’s Care provider’s office, and takes about 5 minutes to insert.
-It occasionally causes irregular periods, but periods will return to normal after you remove the Implanon.
-Return to fertility occurs quickly after the rod is removed.
+It occasionally causes irregular periods, but periods will return to normal after the Implanon is removed.
+Fertility returns quickly after the rod is removed.

 Learn more about implantable contraception.

-Depo Provera: Depo Provera is a 3 month injection that provides excellent contraception.
-It can be used safely in most women.
-It is also safe for breastfeeding.
+Depo Provera is a three-month injection that provides excellent contraception.
+It can be used safely in most women, including those who are breastfeeding.
 Periods can become irregular on Depo Provera.
-It is important to remember to have an adequate calcium intake while using Depo Provera.
+It is important to maintain adequate calcium intake while using Depo Provera.